Security at Kyomi

 Our Security Philosophy

 Privacy by design: We built Kyomi to minimize data warehouse data storage.
 We cache table/column metadata for search, but your actual data rows stay in your warehouse.
 Query results stream through our infrastructure but aren't stored (except limited 20-row samples in AI chat history).
+With Kyomi Connect, your database credentials never leave your infrastructure at all.

 Transparency: We're open about our security practices so you can make informed decisions.